TheAgentCompany/TheAgentCompany/workspaces/tasks/sde-debug-crashed-server/events-viewer/README.md

 # Event Viewer Application

-The Event Viewer is a Flask-based web application that manages events, users, and participants.
-It provides a RESTful API for creating, reading, updating, and deleting (CRUD) events, users, and participants.
+The Event Viewer is a Flask-based web application that manages events and users.
+It provides a RESTful API for creating, reading, updating, and deleting (CRUD) events and users.

 ## Features

-- CRUD operations for events, users, and participants
+- CRUD operations for events and users
-- SQLite database with password protection
+- DuckDB database with encrypted Parquet files
-- Fake data generation for testing and development
+- Encryption for sensitive data
 - Unit tests to ensure functionality

 ## Requirements